dotnet/csharpstandard/standard/expressions.md

 - As an `out` *argument_value* in an *argument_list*.
 - As a simple discard `_` comprising the left side of a simple assignment ([§11.19.2](expressions.md#11192-simple-assignment)).
 - As a *tuple_element* in one or more recursively nested *tuple_expression*s, the outermost of which comprises the left side of a deconstructing assignment.
+A *deconstruction_expression* also gives rise to declaration expressions in this position.

 > *Note:* This means that a declaration expression cannot be parenthesized. *end note*

 It is an error for an implicitly typed variable declared with a *declaration_expression* to be referenced within the *argument_list* where it is declared.